Former porn stars recall industry abuses, struggles

 Ms. Baraka said she “suffered violence, torture, suffocation and choking” in the film shoots that followed and has since suffered lifelong trauma.

-Active in porn from 1985 to 1988, she now writes about her experiences online for Exodus Cry, a Christian advocacy group that seeks to make the sex industry illegal.
+Active in porn from 1985 to 1988, she now writes about her experiences online for Exodus Cry, a Christian advocacy group that seeks to reform the sex industry.

 “The U.N.
 Convention against Torture says people can’t consent to their own torture, but we’re allowing people to consent to their own torture in porn, and that needs to be changed,” Ms. Baraka said.
 “People talk a lot about empowerment in porn, but porn was the most powerless I’ve ever felt.”